diez/diez/CONTRIBUTING.md

 After a pull request has been approved by a maintainer and all health checks have passed, a maintainer should ensure that they perform the merge considering the following:

-- The merge title should math the PR's title followed by the pull request number (e.g. `feat: feature (#42)`).
+- The merge title should match the PR's title followed by the pull request number (e.g. `feat: feature (#42)`).
 This should be the default value populated by the GitHub PR interface.
 - The description of the PR should be copied to the body of the merge description.
 - The pull request should be squashed and merged.